COSC3020/divide-and-conquer-sum-rzafft1/README.md

      ...
 T(n) = 3^i (T(n/(3^i)) + 3i

 Therefore, the total time complexity of our algorithm is n log n where n is the number of sub arrays that we are dividing into.
 This is similar to a binary tree that divides an input by two, except here we divide the input by three.
+Therefore, we also must note, that since we are dividing by three instead of two, we have complexity log (base 3) NOTE log (base 2)

 Explanation ...